Naveen09cool/todoapp/README.md

 # ToDo App
 ## Description
-To-do app where user can Create a task, assign category for particular date & Delete it.
+To-do app where user can Create a task for particular date, assign category & Delete it.